ejaya2/ejaya2.github.io/_posts/2016-11-12-Setting-Up-PowerShell-pt2.md

 ## Conclusion
 In this article, I've shown you how to generate a profile, wire in all the necessary modules needed to work with SharePoint Online, and provided a interesting approach to share custom scripts and modules with team members.
 With all of this in place, you are ready to start your SharePoint Online management ~~nightmare~~ journey.
 Look for future articles about creating a shared module of functions for your team and other things PowerShell related.

+## Edit 2-14-2017
+Wiring in the CSOM components is not necessary.
+The management shell comes with all of the necessary components to do CSOM in PowerShell without having to wire in the very outdated SDK.